sergejsha/twentyfour/README.md

 You may not
   - use the material for commercial purposes;
-  - publish the material to Garmin Connect IQ store or any other application stores.
+  - publish the material to Garmin Connect IQ store or any other application store.

 The material is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.